 By the late ‘50s and ‘60s a further mass exodus from surrounding provinces descended on the city, following the Second World War and a three-year civil war.
 There was an immediate need for jobs and greater housing.

 With no structured plan put into place or any consideration given to conservation, the next 20 years saw a tragic destruction of many of Athens’ neoclassical buildings.
-Most were less than 100 years old and were built following Greece’s independence in 1830.
+Most were less than 100 years old and built following Greece’s independence in 1830.
 They were replaced by large cement apartment blocks that became known as ‘polykatikia’.
 A new face of Athens had emerged.

 Much of the polykatikia were built on the basis of the ‘antiparohi’ system, where the owner of a piece of land could turn over his property to a contractor who would put up the money for the construction of an apartment block and in exchange would receive a certain number of apartments from the development.
 Sadly, it led to the brutal destruction of many old private houses.

 By the 1960s, the major destruction of Athens’ architectural heritage was complete, with many of the remaining buildings finished off during the seven-year military Junta that seized power after the coup of 1967.

 Despite this concrete jungle, the archeological and cultural landmarks remain as shining beacons and reminders of the city’s greatest accomplishments.
 The Acropolis, the Parthenon and the Theatre of Dionysos are just some examples that survived all the symptoms of wars, occupation and natural disasters.

 Ironically, a Greek architectural revival began spreading throughout Europe at a time when Greece was being held back under Turkish occupation.
 The Greek capital missed the European Renaissance that it had greatly inspired.
 It was only after its independence in the period of 1830-1910 when some of the greatest buildings around the city were erected.